Eastern Oregon University at a Glance

 More than half of EOU students take at least one class through flexible delivery, including online and onsite courses.
 EOU’s centers are strategically located across Oregon to serve the needs of off-campus students.
 For more information see Regional Centers.

 There are usually fewer than 30 students in each class, allowing for direct interaction with EOU’s high-caliber teaching faculty.

 There are more than 50 active student groups on campus, including 10 diversity-focused clubs.
 See the Center for Student Involvement for more.

-On-campus housing has the capacity for 411 students in four residence halls and 16 units are available for students with families.
+On-campus housing has the capacity for 355 students in three residence halls and 16 off-campus units are available for students with families.
 For photos, frequently asked questions and more, visit Residence Life.

 Faculty and Staff

 There are 117 full-time teaching faculty; 17 part-time teaching faculty (no teaching assistants); and 250 staff at EOU.

 EOU students received $34 million in financial aid, including fee remissions, scholarships, grants and loans in 2010-11.
 See Financial Aid.

 In the 2014-15 academic year, the EOU Foundation awarded over $400,000 in scholarships to students at EOU and partner institutions BMCC, OSU, OHSU and TVCC.
 With an endowment of over $11 million, the Foundation is currently in the quiet phase of an $11 million fundraising campaign kick-started by an anonymous donation of $1.5 million.
 The 2013 fiscal year concluded with restricted gifts totaling over $1.1 million.
 Visit the EOU Foundation online for more information.